TAI’s Potential Impact on the Tax Base

 There are a variety of valid responses:

 Flat corporate taxes incentivize less profit-shifting.
 Because corporations and capital are highly mobile, many countries are concerned that complex corporate tax laws could dissuade local investment, or that corporations would simply bypass them by shifting profits offshore.
+We’ll discuss solutions to this in the following chapter.

 Economists have historically viewed low corporate tax rates and higher personal income taxes to be less distortionary.
 Corporate taxes are often maligned for creating "double taxation" – profits are taxed once at the corporate level, then again when distributed to shareholders.
 Excessive distortions could create “deadweight losses”.
+Despite these criticisms, nearly all economists are aligned that some nonzero level of corporate taxation is efficient and necessary, for reasons beyond the scope of this piece.

 Finally, it’s crucial to note that this strategy is not a panacea for the tax base challenges surfaced by TAI.
 A healthy tax base is composed of layers of thoughtful, well designed mechanisms, most of which will need to be rethought for an AI-driven economy.
 Beyond updating existing mechanisms, even more radical ideas may need to be considered, such as: